edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

   <figcaption>Startup screen of ARize app after disabling internet connection.</figcaption>
 </figure>

 Immer simply starts up with a blank screen.
 So, without (access to) the externally hosted resources, both apps are essentially useless, which is a pretty sobering note for this post to end on.

-## Conclusions

-- Tests covered here are not by any means exhaustive

-- External dependencies - content on external server, out of scope

-- "Best" emulator in this test (Android Studio) - primarily aimed at app developers: implications for long-term maintenance?
-Especially given complex looking license situation + restrictive terms?

-## Acknowledgements

 ## Further resources